 It’s as simple as that.
 If one access point disappears (e.g. is unplugged) wireless devices should relatively seamlessly start using another one.
 As you move around the house, wireless devices should seamlessly switch between access points as they engage in client controller handover to ensure they achieve the best signal.

 I have a tonne of wireless routers knocking around.
-Most of these are Netgear WGR614 (v9) routers which I acquired whilst I was a student, forced to suffer the pain of being a Virgin MediaWikipedia: Virgin Media Inc. is a company which provides fixed and mobile telephone, television and broadband internet services to businesses and consumers in the United Kingdom.
-Its executive office is in New Y... customer.
+Most of these are Netgear WGR614 (v9) routers which I acquired whilst I was a student, forced to suffer the pain of being a Virgin MediaWikipedia: Virgin Media PLC is a British company which provides fixed and mobile telephone, television and broadband internet services to businesses and consumers in the United Kingdom.
+Its headquarters are in H... customer.
 There’s 2 ways to use a wireless router as an access point.
 The right way and the easy way.
 I shall cover each of these below.

 Edit: For both methods you will likely want to disable DHCP on the router via its web control panel – Thanks to @Duffy177 for pointing this out.